 Read the full paper here.

 Marian Van Pelt is a Vice President at ICF, a global professional services firm that delivers consulting services and technology solutions in energy, climate change, and other areas.
-Marian currently leads ICF’s portfolio of greenhouse gas mitigation and accounting projects.
+Marian currently leads ICF’s climate, energy efficiency, and transportation line of business.
 Nominated by the United States to the UNFCCC's Roster of Experts, Marian is an internationally recognized expert in greenhouse gas emission inventories.
-She is working to support Low Emission Development Strategies (LEDS) through designing tools and training to quantify emissions and develop and track the impact of clean energy and other reduction policies.
-A key focus area of her portfolio is to help increase transparency of greenhouse gas reduction commitments and nationally determined contributions (NDCs).
+She is working to support low emission development strategies through designing tools and training to quantify emissions and develop and track the impact of clean energy and other reduction policies.
+A key focus area of her portfolio is to help increase the transparency of greenhouse gas reduction commitments and nationally determined contributions.